 I’d reserved a hotel in Siliguri which accepted credit cards, but mine didn’t work, so most of my remaining currency went to pay for accommodation and a $1.75 dinner of noodles.
 The hotel wouldn’t take US dollars and the ATMs shut down and the exchange places were closed.

 The next morning, I was to leave for Delhi on 30 plus hr ride.
 The tuk tuk to the train station would take almost all my resources, so no money to buy food for a day and a half!
 If I made it to Delhi, could I get cash?
 At least in Delhi, I could find restaurants and hotels to take my card, but these are always expensive.
 What to do?

 The only solution, leave.
 Fortunately, Nepal is close.
 I took a 20 rupee (28 cents) bus to the border.
-A power tripping, greedy immigration official insisted my passport wouldn’t scan and my entry visa had a issue.
+A power tripping, greedy immigration official insisted my passport wouldn’t scan, and my entry visa had an issue.
 I told him, this had never happened before and it was from Delhi’s airport!
 So much for his bribe attempt.
-He stamped it and I walked into Nepal, where the ATMs worked and all money was legal tender.
+He stamped it, and I walked into Nepal, where the ATMs worked, and all money was legal tender.

-Corruptions experts know changing the currency won’t stamp out corruption.
+Corruption experts know changing the currency won’t stamp out corruption.
 Not all corruption works by handing over bribe cash.
-Lucrative appointments, campaign and foundation donations and in a few countries, an appointment to a political body, such as the senate in Canada or as an as ambassador in a desirable country act as rewards for services rendered.
+Lucrative appointments, campaign and foundation donations and in a few countries, an appointment to a political body, such as the senate in Canada or as an as ambassador to a desirable country act as rewards for services rendered.

 Trying to insulate yourself from the consequences of an unknown and harmful change could prove difficult.
 For me, Nepal’s border was close and got some breaks from helpful Indians, so the problem was solved.
 For others, the outcomes will be greater.
 Some alleged Indian deaths due to the inability to buy medicine have resulted from this insanity.